|

 This tool allows you to extract grading curves from any image, whether the image has been graded/toned or not.
 GradientGrabber calculates the distribution of RGB values for each brightness level.
 The result is displayed as three curves which can then be exported as Photoshop curve file and be used as such.

-- Extracting curves from b&w images with a gradient map (or other toning technique) will usually give you very accurate results.
+- Extracting curves from b&w images with a gradient map (or other toning technique) will usually gives accurate results.

 - Extracting curves from color images which were additionally graded can work well, depending on the content of the image.
 If the image has a predominant color, this will lead to skewed results.